 You don’t need anything but your love, and whatever else you desire to make your elopement day special.
 Such as an elopement photographer ; ).

-Washington, DC is one of only nine states that offer self-uniting marriages.
+Washington, DC is in addition to only nine states that offer self-uniting marriages.
 Only one of you needs to sign the marriage certificate.
 Getting to sign the license is special because generally only the officiant signs and in most states that is not the couple.

 I’ve photographed couples who’ve had a few friends join them for getting ready in the morning but they kept it just them for the ceremony.
 Besides some simple but gorgeous florals the ceremony was just the couple and me!